Call Her Daddy: History

-2020 break and dispute with Barstool Sports
+Break with Barstool

 Following an episode titled "Kesha...
-The End" released April 8, 2020, new episodes stopped being released.
+The End" released on April 8, 2020, new episodes stopped being released.
 Explanations for the break were not communicated to fans, with the co-hosts releasing a statement on Instagram noting that they "legally can't speak out yet."
 Amidst the lack of communication, significant gossip developed among tabloids and fan forums.
 On May 17, an episode was released to the podcast feed featuring Portnoy discussing the hiatus from the perspective of Barstool.
 The 30-minute episode described financial and contractual details.
 Portnoy claimed that Barstool had offered a base salary of $500,000 to the co-hosts and noted that Barstool was losing $100,000 per missed episode of the podcast.
-He said that Cooper had settled on new terms, but that Franklyn remained unwilling to agree to a new contract, which ultimately led to her exit from the show.
+He said Cooper had settled on new terms, but Franklyn remained unwilling to agree to a new contract, ultimately leading to her exit from the show.

 At the time, Franklyn was involved in a relationship with Peter Nelson (dubbed "Suit Man" in previous episodes of Call Her Daddy), who was working as an executive for HBO Sports.
 Portnoy accused Nelson of advising Franklyn to refuse Barstool's contract offer.
 Nelson also allegedly shopped the program around to other podcast distributors, further fraying the relationship between Franklyn and Barstool.

-Return
+Solo hosting by Cooper

-Alexandra Cooper began releasing the podcast alone following the break, stating in late May 2020 that she would be pushing forward without Franklyn for the future.
+Alex Cooper began releasing the podcast alone following the break, stating in late May 2020 that she would be pushing forward without Franklyn.
 She told listeners that a new co-host would be chosen soon.
 Miley Cyrus joined Cooper on the re-launched podcast in August 2020, discussing her breakup from Liam Hemsworth.
 Franklyn eventually began her own individual podcast titled Sofia with an F.

-Acquisition by Spotify
+Distribution by Spotify and Sirius XM

 In June 2021, Cooper signed a deal worth $60 million to exclusively present the podcast on Spotify.
-However, Barstool still handles the show's merchandising.

-Popularity and reception

-In 2020, Call Her Daddy was the fifth most popular podcast on Spotify.
-In 2021 and 2022, Call Her Daddy was ranked as the second most popular podcast on Spotify, finishing behind The Joe Rogan Experience in both years.
+Barstool continued to handle the show's merchandising.
+In August 2024, Cooper signed a $125 million deal with Sirius XM to replace Spotify as her distribution and advertising partner.
+The podcast is set to remain available on Spotify.